Pomax/are-we-flying/docs/index.md

 ...

 export class Plane {
-  constructor(server, map = defaultMap, location = DUNCAN_AIRPORT, heading = 135) {
+  // Step 1: bind a client-side waypoint manager constructor(server, map = defaultMap, location = DUNCAN_AIRPORT, heading = 135) {
     ...
-    // Step 1: bind a client-side waypoint manager this.waypointOverlay = new WaypointOverlay(this);
+    this.waypointOverlay = new WaypointOverlay(this);
   }

+  // Step 2: give it the server-side waypoint data
-  async updateState(state) {
+  //         and let it sort out the rest! async updateState(state) {
     ...
     const { autopilot: params } = state;
     this.autopilot.update(flightData, params);

-    // Step 2: give it the waypoint data and let it sort out the rest! this.waypointOverlay.manage(params.waypoints);

-    this.lastUpdate = { time: now, ...state };
+    this.waypointOverlay.manage(params.waypoints);
+    ...
   }
 };
 ```